-Digital watermarking is a technology that seeks to securely, robustly and imperceptibly embed identifying information within copies of media content.
+Video watermarking is a technology that seeks to securely, robustly and imperceptibly embed identifying information within copies of media content.
 These aspects benefit from some amplification:

 Video Watermarking for Forensic Tracking

-A specific application is the so-called user-specific forensic tracking, the goal of which is to help identify the source of unauthorized copies of media files and trace them back to the last authorized recipient or the legitimate content owner.
-User-specific forensic watermarking is an application that embeds a timestamp and identifying data, e.g. the service operator, content, transaction and end-user ID.
+A specific watermarking application is user-specific forensic tracking, the goal of which is to help identify the source of unauthorized copies of media files and trace them back to the last authorized recipient.
+User-specific forensic watermarking is an application that embeds a timestamp and other data in the video that identifies e.g. the service operator, delivery network, and end-user.
 This establishes a virtual “chain of custody” for content that accurately identifies the source of unauthorized copies, and which hence provides a valuable tool in potential legal actions against the perpetrator.

 Forensic Watermarking in the Media Value Chain